compsys-progtools/fall2025/resources/glossary.md

 option
-:  also known as a flag, a:  parameter to a command line program that change its behavior, different from an argument :
+:  also known as a flag,
+:  a parameter to a command line program that change its behavior, different from an argument

 path
 :  the "location" of a file or folder(directory) in a computer